Areas of Practice

 FAX: +1 202 429 3902

-Rachel B. Peck is an associate in Steptoe's Washington office, where she has advised individuals and corporations regarding Department of Justice criminal investigations, including criminal cartel investigations.
+Rachel B. Peck focuses her practice on white-collar criminal defense and internal investigations for individuals and corporations.
+Ms. Peck specifically advises clients regarding Department of Justice (DOJ) criminal investigations, including matters related to public corruption, bid-rigging, and price-fixing.
 She has also managed large-scale corporate investigations.
-Ms. Peck regularly represents clients in the defense of multi-district, class-action, civil damage claims in cartel actions, and in other kinds of complex litigation and arbitrations.
-She has extensive experience with international clients in various sectors, including manufacturing, financial services, auto parts, and electronic components.
+Ms. Peck represents clients in the defense of multidistrict, class action, civil damage claims in cartel actions, and in other kinds of complex litigation and arbitrations.
+She has extensive experience with international clients, particularly in Asia and the Caribbean, and across various sectors, including manufacturing, financial services, auto parts, and electronic components.

 - Defense of individuals in various DOJ investigations of international cartels, including certain electronics and certain auto parts